belgattitude/httpx/packages/dsn-parser/README.md

 const dsn = "postgresql://localhost:6379/db";

 if (isParsableDsn(dsn)) {
-  // known to be ParsableDSN
+  // known to be ParsableDsn
 }
 ```

 ### Assertion